citp/privacy-policy-historical/a/aa/aak/aakash.ac.in.md

-> *The following text is extracted and transformed from the aakash.ac.in privacy policy that was archived on 2012-10-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121030182514id_/http%3A//www.aakash.ac.in/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the aakash.ac.in privacy policy that was archived on 2014-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140627141521id_/http%3A//www.aakash.ac.in/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - AESL
+# Privacy Policy - AESPL

 [**aakash.ac.in**](http://aakashinstitute.com/) has created this privacy policy in order to demonstrate own organization commitment to privacy.
 Throughout the cyberspace we want to contribute towards providing a safe and secure environment, safe information gathering and dissemination practices for all our sites.
 This policy applies only to [**aakash.ac.in**](http://aakashinstitute.com/) which carry the **Aakash Institute, Aakash IIT-JEE and Aakash Foundations** brand and not to other companies or organizations' websites to which we link.